 1. Average return on the whole portfolio

 The portfolio continues to behave better than initially forecasted.
-Even after the adjustment explained in the introduction, the average return is 6%, above the forecasted 5.5%.
+The average return since the start of the platform is 6.5%.

 2. Net profit

 The loss from the sale at a discount of the bad loans represents only 13% of the earned interest, which results in an accumulated profit above 1 Million BGN.